Job ID: 16809

 Number of Positions Open: 1

-- Coordinates research and analysis to develop service options for interested parties
+- Coordinates research and analysis to develop service options for interested parties.
+Responds in writing to inquiries and complaints.

-- Assists in the review and intake of various building permit applications for the purposes of issuing various building permits required for construction as defined in division programmes
+- Assists in the review and intake of various building permit applications for the purposes of issuing various building permits required for construction as defined in division programmes.
+Attends court to provide evidence on matters related to permits, Building Code and City By Laws.

-- Participates in cross-training in other disciplines within Customer Service and trains new staff
+- Participates in cross-training in other disciplines within Customer Service and trains new staff.
+Provides zoning information.

 Your application must describe your qualifications as they relate to: